 How to Download CCI

-STEP 1: Select CCi entry to be downloaded as in fig. 18.7a below.
+STEP 1: Select the CCI entry to be downloaded as in fig. 18.7a below.

 (fig. 18.7a)

-STEP 2: Click “Operations” button as shown in fig 18.7b below
+STEP 2: Click the “Operations” button as shown in fig 18.7b below

 (fig. 18.7b)